 Growing entrepreneurs with great ambition and sky-high goals are on a constant journey of learning.
-One way to drive this further and win new insights is reading.
+One way to drive this further and win new insights lies in reading books.

 Microsoft billionaire Bill Gates says he has been reading about one book a week since he was a child.